Abulele75/Abulele.github.io/README.md

 # About Me
-My name is Abulele Ntwanambi, and I am a third-year ICT student at Cape Peninsula University of Technology.
-I am an aspiring software developer with stong skills inHTML, CSS, java and javaScript, and intermediate experience in Python.
+My name is Abulele Ntwanambi.
+I am a third-year ICT student at Cape Peninsula University of Technology.
+I am an aspiring software developer with strong skills in HTML, CSS, java and javaScript, and intermediate experience in Python.
 I am passionate about building and solving problems through code and continously improving my development skills.

 # Curriculum Vitae of Abulele Ntwanambi